MonashDataFluency/Power_BI/docs/03-plotting.md

 ### Challenge 1: Solution {.challenge -}

-This shows the average of `life_Exp` in all countries in a given region, and plots it.
+This shows the average of `life expectancy` in all countries in a given region, and plots it.

 <img src="figures/ch03/challenge01.png" width="100%" style="display: block; margin: auto;" />